Printer Friendly

 • Hypersensitivity to drug or its components

-• Ventricular dysfunction, heart failure (in onychomycosis use)
+• Ventricular dysfunction, congestive heart failure (CHF) or history of CHF (in onychomycosis use)

-• Concomitant use of astemizole, cisapride, dofetilide, lovastatin, midazolam, pimozide, quinidine, simvastatin, or triazolam
+• Concomitant use of astemizole, cisapride, dofetilide, ergot alkaloids (such as dihydroergotamine, ergonovine, ergotamine, and methylergonovine), lovastatin, midazolam, pimozide, quinidine, simvastatin, or triazolam

 • Pregnancy or anticipated pregnancy (in onychomycosis use)